Working Principle of Alternator

 According to the molecular theory of magnetism the molecules of a magnetic material, which is not magnetized, are not arranged in definite order.
 When electric current passed through the magnetic material then its molecules are arranged in definite order.
-Up to a certain value of field current the maximum molecules are arranged.
+Up to a certain value of field electric current the maximum molecules are arranged.
 In this stage the flux established in the pole increased directly with the field currant and the generated voltage is also increased.
 Here, in this curve, point B to point C is showing this phenomena and this portion of the magnetization curve is almost a straight line.
 Above a certain point (point C in this curve) the nu-magnetized molecules become very fewer and it became very difficult to further increase in pole flux.This point is called saturation point.
 Point C is also known as the knee of the magnetization curve.
-A small increase in magnetism require very large field current above the saturation point.
+A small increase in magnetism require very large field electric current above the saturation point.
 That is why upper portion of the curve (point C to point D) is bend as shown in figure.

-In ferromagnetic materials, the magnetic power and the generated voltage increase with the increase of the current flow through the coils.
-When current is reduced to zero, there is still magnetic power left in those coils core.
+In ferromagnetic materials, the magnetic power and the generated voltage increase with the increase of the electric current flow through the coils.
+When electric current is reduced to zero, there is still magnetic power left in those coils core.
 This phenomena is called residual magnetism.
 The core of a DC machine is made of ferromagnetic material.